blair-aitken/bac-calculator/README.md

 }
 ```

-## Disclaimer
+### Disclaimer

 This calculator is intended for informational purposes only.
 Please remember that the actual BAC achieved can vary with individual metabolic rates, health status, and other factors.
 This calculator should not be used to determine whether it is safe to drive or perform other tasks.
-Always drink responsibly and never drink and drive.

-## Contact information
+### Contact information
 For questions or additional information about this repository, please contact the author at baitken@swin.edu.au.

-## References
+### References

 Watson, P. E., Watson, I. D. & Batt, R. D. (1981).
 Prediction of blood alcohol concentrations in human subjects.
 Updating the Widmark Equation. _Journal of Studies on Alcohol and Drugs, 42_(7), 547-556.